yipinghuang1991/VBA-Tetris/README.md

-Disclaimer: This is a prototype.
-You may need to use task manager to kill excel when the unexpected happens.
-DO NOT RUN THIS GAME WITH OTHER UNSAVED EXCEL FILE OPEN.
-YOU HAVE BEEN WARNED.
+I am writing a Tetris game using Excel and VBA.

-I am writing a Tetris game using Excel and VBA because why not.
+So that you have something to do if the IT policy in your company prevent you do install games.
 One distinction of my attempt to others' is that almost everything is calculated when needed.
 Feedbacks are welcome!